Vyral/base-template/_posts/2018-05-23-take-a-look-at-the-latest-market-report.md

 {% include pullquote.html %}

 Even though rates and prices are increasing, so are our incomes.
 Rental prices are also going up.
-According to Zillow, **median rent countrywide rose 2.8% over the past year,** the fast pace of appreciation in two years.
+According to Zillow, **the median rent countrywide rose 2.8% over the past year,** the fastest pace of appreciation in two years.
 Many families in the U.S. are spending more than 50% of their income on their rent.
 Rising rent is a trigger for renters to transition to homeownership—overall, two out of three renters under the age of 50 say that they want to own a home.

 This month’s price index comes with great news for homeowners who are thinking about selling their homes and providing much-needed inventory for buyers, including those who are looking to make their first-ever home purchase.